Create a blood test that detects Alzheimer’s years before you have symptoms

 A new blood test can detect “toxic” proteins years before Alzheimer’s symptoms appear, according to a study published in the journal Proceedings of the National Academy of Sciences (PNAS).

-Led by the washington university (United States), the work confirms that the test -still in trial- could help identify those individuals at risk or who are beginning to develop the disease, and open the door to the development of early treatments for Alzheimer’s.
+Led by the washington university (United States), the work confirms that the test -still in trial- might help identify those individuals at risk or who are beginning to develop the disease, and open the door to the development of early treatments for Alzheimer’s.

-Today, patients are generally diagnosed only after presenting with well-known signs of the disease, like memory loss describes a statement from the aforementioned university, which recalls that at that time the best treatment options are limited to slowing down the progression of symptoms.
+Today, patients are generally diagnosed only following presenting with well-known signs of the disease, like memory loss describes a statement from the aforementioned university, which recalls that at that time the best treatment options are limited to slowing down the progression of symptoms.

 Currently Alzheimer’s treatments are limited to slowing down the progression of symptoms.
 Photo: Shutterstock.